-Lanzarote has had 85 cases and has had 6 deaths – a 69 year old Lanzaroteño, a 71 year old German man, an 80 year British man, an 80 year old Canarian lady, a 74 year old lady and an 84 year old lady.
+Lanzarote has had 6 deaths from Covid 19 – a 69 year old Lanzaroteño, a 71 year old German man, an 80 year British man, an 80 year old Canarian lady, a 74 year old lady and an 84 year old lady.

 Update 18th June

 One of the longest standing Covid 19 patients in Spain finally left hospital here in Lanzarote today, bringing the number of active cases on the island down to two, with only one remaining in hospital.

 The 69 year old lady was admitted to hospital 90 days ago, on March 30th.
 Two days later, she was moved to ICU where she remained until 27th May.
 She has since been convalescing on a normal ward, but was allowed home today.